Anish-Mukherjee/Gitcoin-Passport-Hackathon/README.md

 # Gitcoin-Passport-Hackathon

-Entry for the Gitcoin Passport Hackathon
+This is an educational resource to make people aware about the Gitcoin Passport